ENTTEC/SplayApi/README.md

   DELETE_SCHEDULE_COMMAND = 62, // Delete Schedule. it will be removed from database and storage.
   ENABLE_SCHEDULE_COMMAND = 63, // Change the Schedule state enable ACTIVE = 1 / PAUSED = 2

-  GET_INTERFACE_COMMAND = 70, // Get Iterface page by id or URL
+  GET_INTERFACE_COMMAND = 70, // Get Interface page by id or URL
   GET_ALL_INTERFACES_COMMAND = 71, // Get all created Interfaces
   UPDATE_INTERFACE_COMMAND = 72, // Update/Create Interface page
   DELETE_INTERFACE_COMMAND = 73, // Delete Interface by id